Take the steps to begin your journey:

 My paternal grandparents both attended Tarleton when it was known as Tarleton State College.
 My parents and three of my aunts and uncles attended Tarleton.
 My paternal grandfather asked my grandmother to marry him on the steps of the auditorium, where the Hunewell Bandstand is now.
 My dad asked my mom to marry him in the exact same spot 21 years later.

 Tarleton has deep ties to my family, but it wasn’t the only thing to bring me here.
 There are so many academic possibilities at Tarleton.
-I have been a part of the Presidential Honors Program throughout my college experience.
-This has added another facet to my education.
-I feel prepared for whatever comes my way in the future.
+I was a part of the Presidential Honors Program throughout my college experience.
+The program added another facet to my education and I feel prepared for whatever comes my way in the future.

 Tarleton is one of the best choices I've made in my life.
 Becoming a "Tarleton Texan" and being accepted into the Tarleton family has been life changing.

-Being involved on campus in organizations that appeal to me has not only allowed my personal self to shine, but it has also allowed me to live to my highest potential.
-Becoming involved in professional organizations has given me a whole new outlook on life and has allowed me to grow into a successful student.
-The opportunities put before me have been overwhelming and rewarding.
+Being involved on campus in organizations that appeal to me not only allowed my personal self to shine, but it also allowed me to live to my highest potential.
+Becoming involved in professional organizations gave me a whole new outlook on life and allowed me to grow into a successful student and graduate.
+The opportunities that were put before me were overwhelming and rewarding.
 This involvement lead me to receive the Freshman Participation Award, and acceptance into some of the most prestigious honor societies such as Omicron Delta Kappa, Phi Eta Sigma and others.
-I hold several professional positions currently, including Vice President of University Operations for the Student Government Association, President of Colleges Against Cancer, Vice President of Texans Promoting Tolerance, and Assistant Director of Duck Camp.
+I held several professional positions, including Vice President of University Operations for the Student Government Association, President of Colleges Against Cancer, Vice President of Texans Promoting Tolerance, and Assistant Director of Duck Camp.
 All of this has been made possible due to the support and motivation I received from fellow students in organizations as well as faculty members.

-The most rewarding opportunity bestowed upon me is the office of Student Body President.
-I hold this position with upmost respect, and I look forward to serving my fellow students throughout the 2011-2013 academic year.
+The most rewarding opportunity bestowed upon me was the office of Student Body President.
+I held this position with upmost respect, and enjoyed serving my fellow students throughout the 2011-2012 academic year.
 All of my successes at this university have been made possible due to the support and assistance from faculty, staff, and administration, as well as my fellow Texans and TexAnns - better known as my brothers and sisters at Tarleton State University.